-Officials will often talk in colour to make what they have to say stand out.
-Unless you have something very important to say, please don't talk in colour.
+Officials will often talk in coloured text to make what they have to say stand out.
+Unless you have something very important to say, please don't colour your chat.

-To allow as many people to get a chance to play as possible, idling is not permitted.
-Idle players will often be kicked from events to make room for other people.
+Idle players may be kicked from events to make room for other people.
 Those who are kicked are free to rejoin, although they might not receive points if they join mid-game.

 For team based events, join as default team unless stated otherwise.
 If you leave an event or are disconnected/kicked and chose to return, please play as the same team that you were on before.
-Teams will be random in most large events.
+Teams will be random and regularly shuffled in most large events.

 Some of the larger events are hosted more than once so more players can get a chance to play.
-The separate hostings are usually done on different days.
-Sometimes they will also be hosted at different times of day to account for time zones, although this doesn't have to be the case.
-For events like this, you may only receive points for one of them.
-This means if you play in a saturday event, you may not get points in the repeated event on sunday, or any other event identical to it.
+For series of events like this, you may only receive points for one of them.
 Sometimes you will be allowed to play in both, but you will only get points for the first one, and you may be asked to leave so others can join if the server fills up.

 Events are hosted with JJ2+, so you need to get it as well.
 You can get it here.